 LoggerHead v.
 Sears (N.D.
 Ill.)

 Represented LoggerHead against Sears and Apex in a lawsuit alleging patent infringement, trademark infringement, and several tort claims arising from Sears' sales of Craftsman Max Axess Locking Wrenches.
-After eight-day trial, won jury verdict of patent infringement, and won jury verdict of willful infringement, entitling LoggerHead to treble damages on top of the $5.97 million award.
+Asha presented LoggerHead’s damages expert and cross-examined the defendants’ patent attorney (who defendants put on to defend against a claim of willful infringement).
+Asha’s examinations were successful.
+The jury returned a verdict of infringement for LoggerHead and awarded damages near the top end of the range Asha’s damages expert presented at trial.
+The jury also returned a finding of willful infringement in LoggerHead’s favor.
 In post-trial briefing, the court granted a new trial and later granted summary judgment in favor of Sears and Apex, which was affirmed on appeal.
 Click here (Law 360) and here (Crain's Chicago Business) to learn more about the case.

 Bayer Pharma v.
 Watson Labs. & Lupin Ltd. (D. Del.)